-Rodney Wells – a third-year student majoring in Interdisciplinary Social Sciences – was recently selected as one of the inaugural Future Leaders in Law Fellows at Harvard Law School.
+Rodney Wells – a fourth-year student majoring in Interdisciplinary Social Sciences – was selected as one of the inaugural Future Leaders in Law Fellows at Harvard Law School.

 The Future Leaders in Law Program, in collaboration with Paul, Weiss, Rifkind, Wharton & Garrison LLP, brings together students from different lived experiences for a weeklong fellowship to help prepare them for law school applications.
 The program’s mission is to nurture early talent and foster a deep passion for law within them.